 We never seem to forget that the cost of owning a car includes the cost of gasoline.
 But for some reason many of us forget that the cost of owning a home includes more than a mortgage, insurance and taxes — it also includes the energy bills.
 Making an energy efficient investment in your new home today will mean you’ll have a comfortable, quiet and economical home for life.

-The Illinois Electric Cooperatives are pleased to provide the Illinois Touchstone Energy Home guide to Building the Home of your Dreams.
+The Egyptian Electric Cooperative is pleased to provide the Building the Home of your Dreams, thank you to the Association of Illinois Electric Cooperatives and various other statewide employees.
 This booklet provides lots of great ideas on how to build an energy efficient home that will provide you and your family with a comfortable, affordable and efficient home for many years.

 This is the third version of Building the Home of your Dreams.
 The cooperatives produced two earlier versions, under the Certified Comfort Home label, before updating the current booklet.
 The electric cooperatives recommend that any new home meet the most up to date IEEC, which is Illinois law.
 If you are planning to build a new house in the future, we advise building to the standards in this booklet.
 In addition, the concepts and ideas referenced in this booklet generally apply to renovation and remodeling projects as well.
 If in doubt about anything, or have questions involving new home construction, please remember to ALWAYS contact the energy efficiency professionals at your electric cooperative.
 We’ll be glad to help you successfully build the ENERGY EFFICIENT Home of Your Dreams.

 By Anne Prince